lupyuen/lupyuen.github.io/src/uboot.md

 # USB Serial Debug Cable

+_Can we watch what happens when PinePhone boots?_

 TODO: I highly recommend it for PinePhone Hacking

+# PinePhone Jumpdrive

+TODO

 # U-Boot Bootloader

-TODO

-# PinePhone Jumpdrive

 TODO